rick-c-goog/s3c-springboot-demo/README.md

 ### Install Cloud Workstations

 This demo will showcase Cloud Workstations as the IDE.
-If you already have Cloud Workstations cluster installed somewhere (it doesnt have to be in this project) you can use it.
+If you already have Cloud Workstations cluster installed somewhere (it doesn't have to be in this project) you can use it.
 Otherwise you can set up [cloud workstation configuration](https://cloud.google.com/workstations/docs/create-configuration) and start a [workstation instance](https://cloud.google.com/workstations/docs/create-workstation).

 If you are creating a new Cloud Workstation cluster it takes 10 mins to stand up a new cluster.